phoban01/configma/README.md

 network-conf-c5b12f               1      15m
 ```

-This present a difficulty if you wish to use this data in a Pod such as the following:
+This presents a difficulty if you wish to use this data in a Pod:
 ```yaml
 apiVersion: v1
 kind: Pod